-For recipients, to enable them to access experts' professional contact details and areas of expertise in the Directory.
-For experts to provide to interested parties their contact details and areas of expertise including, where applicable, and their expert witness practice details in the form of a Directory.
+For recipients, to enable them to access experts’ professional contact details and areas of expertise in the online directory.
+For experts to provide to interested parties their contact details and areas of expertise including, where applicable, and their expert witness practice details in the form of a online directory.

 Categories recipients of the data (who will get to see it):

 Experts’ data in the online directory is provided for legal organisations, however as the database can be viewed by the general public and various media groups.
 Their accounting data is only used internally.
 It is up to the new member to give us details which they are happy to be viewed with.
 This includes data on the members CV’s if they choose to supply one.
 Once the member wishes not to continue with their listing their details are removed offline from our database.